-(4) For 2012, Mr. Guiltinan's total payments were within the "safe harbor" amount prescribed under Section 280G of the Code and, as such, no excise tax and gross-up payment would be necessary.
+(2) For 2015, total payments for Messrs.
+Blinn and Pajonas were within the "safe harbor" amount prescribed under Section 280G of the Code and, as such, no excise tax gross-up payment would be necessary.
+Mses.
+Ovelmen and O'Connor and Mr. Gillespie began serving as executive officers after January 1, 2011 and are not eligible for an excise tax gross up payment.